kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 - **Personal Branding:** Adding my name or social handle along with the event name on each slide helps in making connections and enhancing recall.
 I usually only skip the title one at the start.

-- **Optimal Format:** Adhering to a 16:9 slide format for consistency and compatibility across different screens.

 - **Lets NOT Live Demo:** Jumping right into the content keeps the momentum going, with pre-recorded demos or animations to explain complex concepts without relying on risky live demos.
 In other words: don't challenge the live demo gods, unless strictly necessary.

 - **Who Am I == Thank You:** The slide where I introduce myself is visually very similar to the last slide, with both my name, contacts and avatar (in the latter I also add links to other resources and the slides, usually).
 You can't introduce yourself at the start and expect everyone to still remember you at the end!